sourcery-ai-experiments/ipget/README.md

 #### Using SQLite

+> [!NOTE]
+> It is generally **not** necessary to modify environment variable configuration for SQLite, these values are intended for use in development e.g. setting the path to `:memory:`, for testing.

 For `SQLite`, `IPGET_DATABASE` is the path to the sqlite database file **within the container**, which defaults to `/app/public_ip.db`.
 When deploying the container, the path should be configured via docker volume mappings to a persistent location, if it is not, then the database file **will be lost** on container restart!
 See the [here](docs/sqlite-example-compose.yaml) for an example docker compose file.

-It is generally **not** necessary to modify environment variable configuration for SQLite, these values are intended for use in development e.g. setting the path to `:memory:`, for testing.

 ### Logging & Monitoring